mesosphere/marathon/REST.md

 Each health check supports the following options:

 * `gracePeriodSeconds` (Optional.
-Default: 15): Health check failures are ignored within this number of seconds or until the task becomes healthy for the first time.
+Default: 15): Health check failures are ignored within this number of seconds of the task being started or until the task becomes healthy for the first time.
 * `intervalSeconds` (Optional.
 Default: 10): Number of seconds to wait between health checks.
 * `maxConsecutiveFailures`(Optional.
 Default: 3) : Number of consecutive health